pythoncapi/pythoncapi/doc/runtimes.rst

 **Welcome into the bright world of multiple new cool and compatible Python runtimes!**

+.. _regular-runtime:

 Regular Python: /usr/bin/python3
 ================================

 * Python compiled in release mode
 * This runtime still provides ``Py_INCREF()`` macro: modify ``PyObject.ob_refcnt`` at the ABI level.
-* Compatible with Python 3.7 C **API**.
+* Should be fully compatible with :ref:`Python 3.7 C API <c-api>`
-* Should be compatible with Python 3.7 **ABI**.
+* Should be fully compatible with Python 3.7 stable **ABI** (it may become incompatible with the Python 3.7 full ABI).

-Compared to Python 3.7 regular runtime, this runtime no longer check its arguments.
+Compared to Python 3.7 regular runtime, this runtime no longer check its arguments for performance reasons.
 The debug runtime should now be preferred to develop C extensions and to run tests.

 Example of Python 3.7 code::